gabus/ML_based_CCTV/README.md

 ### What's this?
 Neural network based object recognition CCTV which sends email once there's a person.

-I know it's shit but have you ever used ML on raspberry pi?

 Thanks to
 * https://github.com/HackerShackOfficial/Smart-Security-Camera
 * https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi